ranalytica/quicknews/README.md

 =========

 An R package for quickly building multi-lingual web corpora via GoogleNews.
 The package performs two fairly straightforward functions:

--   It extracts metadata for current articles posted on GoogleNews (via RSS) based on user-specified search parameters.
--   It extracts/scrapes article content from url included in metadata.
+\* It extracts metadata for current articles posted on GoogleNews (via RSS) based on user-specified search parameters. \* It scrapes article content from url obtained from the RSS.

-The latter returns a data frame, which includes the metadata (for all successfully scraped texts), along with the full text for each article (represented as a single row), ie, a [TIF](https://github.com/ropensci/tif#text-interchange-formats)-compliant corpus dataframe.

-The output can subsequently be annotated using `spacyr` or `cleanNLP`.
+Final output is a [TIF](https://github.com/ropensci/tif#text-interchange-formats)-compliant corpus dataframe, which includes article metadata and the full text for each article (represented as a single row).
+Output can subsequently be annotated using `spacyr` or `cleanNLP`.

 Package functionality is dependent on the `boilerpipeR`, `xml2`, and `RCurl` packages.